regiellis/ComfyUI-EasyColorCorrector/README.md

 ### 🆕 **New Nodes (Beta)**
 - **Batch Color Corrector**: Process entire video sequences with the same AI-powered corrections
 - **RAW Image Processor**: Direct RAW file processing with professional color science
-- **Color Correction Viewer**: Real-time preview and analysis for video workflows
+- **Color Corrector Viewer**: Real-time preview and analysis for video workflows

 > The main Color Corrector is now professional-grade and rock solid.
 The new nodes are experimental playgrounds for advanced workflows.